RADAR-base/fcmxmppserverv2/README.md

     ```shell
     radar-xmppserver [Options]
     ```

+6. Notifications can be cancelled using the data below from an upstream message -
+    ```javascript
+    {
+    "data":
+        {
+            "action": "CANCEL",
+            "cancelType": "all",
+            "subjectId": "yatharth"
+         }
+         ...
+    }

+    ```
-6. TODO -- ADD DOCKERFILE AND ITS INFORMATION
+7. TODO -- ADD DOCKERFILE AND ITS INFORMATION

 # Old README from base